 Carotenoids biosynthesis in Ostreococcus tauri under diurnal and seasonal cycles

-Carotenoid are a group of isoprenoid pigments that are widely distributed among various organisms, including microalgae and plants.
+Carotenoids are a group of isoprenoid pigments that are widely distributed among various organisms, including microalgae and plants.
 Some of these pigments are associated with light-harvesting complexes and perform a crucial role in photosynthesis by efficiently absorbing light energy and transferring it to reaction centers.
 In addition, carotenoids exhibit antioxidant properties, safeguarding the organism against potential harm induced by excessive light exposure and environmental stress (García-Plazaola et al., 2017; T. Sun et al., 2022).
-Remarkably, the expression of genes associated with carotenoid biosynthesis is intricately regulated by the circadian clock in both plants and algae.
+The expression of genes associated with carotenoid biosynthesis is intricately regulated by the circadian clock in both plants and algae.
 This circadian regulation ensures that the production and accumulation of carotenoids aligns with the physiological demands and environmental conditions.
-Optimal timing of carotenoids production maximize their effectiveness in light absorption, energy transfer, and antioxidant protection.
+Optimal timing of carotenoids production maximizes their effectiveness in light absorption, energy transfer, and antioxidant protection.
 (Covington et al., 2008; García-Plazaola et al., 2017; Pan et al., 2009; T. H. Sun et al., 2010; Zhang et al., 2022).

-In addition to their role in photosynthesis, carotenoids have considerable nutritional value for humans.
+Besides to their role in photosynthesis, carotenoids have considerable nutritional value for humans.
 Certain carotenoids, including β-carotene, possess the capacity to be converted into vitamin A, a vital nutrient essential for maintaining vision and bolstering the immune system.
 Furthermore, specific carotenoids, such as astaxanthin, have exhibited promising potential in promoting health, as they have been associated with reducing the risk of certain cancers and cardiovascular diseases.
 (Eggersdorfer & Wyss, 2018).

 Microalgae have emerged as a promising source for large-scale production of carotenoids.
 However, the full potential of this technology has not been reached due to limited understanding of the molecular mechanisms underlying carotenoid biosynthesis.
 Over the past two decades, numerous research groups have been studying growth conditions, microalgae metabolism and optimizing photobioreactors design to maximize carotenoid production while minimizing associated costs (Del Campo et al., 2004; Hoys et al., 2021; Sierra et al., 2008).

 Industrial-scale cultivation of microalgae is predominantly achieved in outdoor settings.
 Therefore, comprehending the oscillation patterns of carotenoid biosynthesis under diurnal and seasonal cycles becomes crucial for ensuring the maximum carotenoid content at harvesting time, as well as identifying potential gene and protein targets for further optimization.
-To understand the adaptive nature of carotenoid content to seasonal variations in diel cycles and its implications for optimizing light energy capture, photoprotection and, thus, it’s possibilities of industrial optimization, we examined the transcript and protein abundance profiles of carotenoid biosynthesis genes in Ostreococcus.
+To understand the adaptive nature of carotenoid content to seasonal variations in diel cycles and its implications for optimizing light energy capture, photoprotection and, thus, it’s possibilities of industrial optimization, the transcript and protein abundance profiles of carotenoid biosynthesis genes in Ostreococcus were examined.
 In addition, these profiles were integrated with carotenoid content profiles as biological validation of the results (Fig. 40).

 Integration of multi-omics data with oscillations described by carotenoids content in Ostreococcus tauri under diurnal and seasonal cycles